timnon/pyschedule/docs/pyschedule-overview.md

 - **listsched.solve(scenario,solve_method,task_list,batch_size) :** all tasks are added in the order of task_list and integrated in the current schedule using solve_method.
 If task_list is not specified, then an ordering according to the precedence constraints is used as default.

 pyschedule has been tested with python 2.7 and 3.4.
 All solvers support a parameter "msg" to switch feedback on/off.
-Moreover, solvers.pulp.solve, solvers.pulp.solve_discrete and solvers.ortools.solve support a parameter "time_limit" to limit the running time.
+Moreover, solvers.mip.solve, solvers.mip.solve_discrete and solvers.ortools.solve support a parameter "time_limit" to limit the running time.

 ### Constraints